-Sonam Kapoor Reacts Furiously As Fans Ask Her To Shift To Pakistan; She Says She's 'Half Peshawari'
+Sonam Kapoor Reacts Furiously As Fans Ask Her To Shift To Pakistan; Says She's 'Half Peshawari'

-The recent statements of Sonam Kapoor over having her roots in Pakistan and not able to visit Pakistan owing to political tension between the two countries have had netizens quite miffed.
+The recent statements of Sonam Kapoor over having her roots in Pakistan and unable to visit Pakistan owing to political tension between the two countries have had netizens quite miffed.
 Netizens are not only slamming Sonam Kapoor but also asking her to move to Pakistan.
 Owing to the constant shaming, the actress has finally broken her silence over the fiasco and here's what she has to say..

 Prabhas & Shraddha Kapoor Remind Us Of Aishwarya Rai Bachchan-Ranbir Kapoor

-Before Reading Her Reply Read Her Statement
+Before Reading Her Reply, Read Her Statement

 In an interview to BBC, Sonam Kapoor was quoted as saying, "I am half Sindhi and half Peshawari.
 It's heartbreaking to see part of my culture is something that I can't explore as well because of that."

-Sonam also spoke about Kashmir and Article 370 and said that she doesn't really know what truth is.
+Sonam also spoke about Kashmir and Article 370 and said that she doesn't really know what the truth is.
 Hence, she would not like to express her opinion about something which she is not fully aware of.

 Sonam On Pakistan Banning Hindi Films